datanav/docs/training/040_projects_and_infrastructure/030_Novice.rst

 Monitoring
 ~~~~~~~~~~

+.. sidebar:: Summary

+  Monitoring...

+  - of each node will automatically undertake periodic health checks
+  - of a pipe is done for each run in the pipe execution dataset
+  - of systems is done in logs and will vary depending on system type
+  - externally can be implemented by requesting resources i.e: `Statuspage <https://github.com/sesam-community/statuspage>`_ and `Statuspage monitoring pipes <https://github.com/sesam-community/statuspage-monitoring-pipes>`_

 Sesam generates a set of different logs.
 These can be found `here <https://docs.sesam.io/behind-the-scenes.html?highlight=monitoring#logs>`_.
 With regards to the section topic being projects and infrastructure, you will be introduced to health checks and service status in addition to the pipe execution dataset and system logs now.
 Additionally, you will also be presented with the microservices `statuspage <https://github.com/sesam-community/statuspage>`_ and `statuspage monitoring pipes <https://github.com/sesam-community/statuspage-monitoring-pipes>`_ as means of external monitoring.

 Health checks and Service status